B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 ![Screenshot](https://user-images.githubusercontent.com/75182/156438924-cc54a80b-19b2-4300-8b68-4a32083e4759.png)

-The <https://k9scli.io/topics/commands/> page provides a comprehensive list of the available CLI arguments and key bindings.
+For further details about what you can do using the k9s command-line interface, the <https://k9scli.io/topics/commands/> page provides a comprehensive list of the available CLI arguments and key bindings.

 <!-- EOF -->